 7. Fake reviews profile

-Another Tinder bio trick you may have seen is the fake reviews profile.
+Another trick you may have seen among the best Tinder bios is the fake reviews profile.
 Similar to book or movie blurbs (“Two thumbs up!”) the fake review profile let’s you share a bit about yourself and might just make someone crack a smile.

 I’m pretty great but don’t listen to me, read my reviews: